dominickpastore/pymd4c/docs/installation.rst

    for each Python version separately.
 Python versions older than 3.6 are not supported.
 If your Python version is older than that, try upgrading.

-3. Your platform is incompatible.
-Again, since it is a platform wheel, it is built for each supported platform separately.
+3. Your OS or architecture is incompatible.
+Platform wheels require a separate build for each OS and architecture, so if yours is uncommon, there may not be a prebuilt package for it.

    - If you are running Windows, you may be running 32-bit (x86) Python.
      Currently, only packages for 64-bit (x86-64) Python are built.
 If you can, try running 64-bit Python.